 Watch and learn!

 Psychologist Elizabeth Loftus studies false memories.
 She explains why people remember things that didn't happen.
-She also explains why people remember differently from what actually happens.
+She also tells why people remember differently from what happens.

 "Many people believe that memory works like a recording device.
 You just record the information, then you call it up and play it back when you want to answer questions or identify images.
 But decades of work in psychology has shown that this just isn't true.
 Our memories are constructive.
 They're reconstructive.
 Memory works a little bit more like a Wikipedia page: You can go in there and change it, but so can other people."